openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 3. Make certain that you are not attempting to split an attribute field.
 XML does not allow attributes to be repeated.
 An attribute field’s last node will start with an “@” symbol (e.g. item/itembody/@identifier).

 #### Existing items won’t update using source identifiers
-1. Make certain the source identifier field in the EQUELLA schema is indexed for power searches
+1. Make certain the source identifier field in the openEQUELLA schema is indexed for power searches
 2. Make certain that the Source Identifier field in the EBI is set for the column where the source identifiers exist in your CSV
-3. Make certain that the column heading of source identifiers column in your CSV is an XPath that matches the tag or attribute in the EQUELLA schema where the source identifiers are stored in EQUELLA.
+3. Make certain that the column heading of source identifiers column in your CSV is an XPath that matches the tag or attribute in the openEQUELLA schema where the source identifiers are stored in openEQUELLA.
 4. Make certain that you are uploading the items into the correct collection
 5. Make certain that the items are live.
 Only live items can be updated with source identifiers.
 Remove any workflow templates from the collection before doing an initial import or use target identifiers instead of source identifiers.

 #### Only one IMS package is appearing on the item even though more are specified
-1. EQUELLA supports only one IMS package per item.
+1. openEQUELLA supports only one IMS package per item.
 If more than one IMS package is specified in the row (and IMS or AUTO is specified in the command options) only the last IMS package will be imported.

 #### I’m receiving the error: “org.xml.sax.SAXParseException: The content of elements must consist of well-formed character data or markup.”
-1. EQUELLA is rejecting the XML document formed from the CSV metadata and column headings.
+1. openEQUELLA is rejecting the XML document formed from the CSV metadata and column headings.
 This often happens when column headings have invalid XPaths (e.g. element names that start with numbers).

 To determine where the exact problem lies try saving sample test XML files and viewing the file in a browser.

 #### I’m receiving an error containing the text: “EQUELLA returned the following script error:”
-1. EQUELLA is unable to create or update the item sent from the EBI due to an EQUELLA expert script error in the EQUELLA collection configuration.
+1. openEQUELLA is unable to create or update the item sent from the EBI due to an openEQUELLA expert script error in the openEQUELLA collection configuration.
 The text following the error should indicate what the actual script error is.
 For example:
 ```
-15:49:02: ERROR uploading file: EQUELLA returned the following script
+15:49:02: ERROR uploading file: openEQUELLA returned the following script
 error: Can't find method com.tle.web.scripting.impl.ItemScriptWrapper .getItem(java.lang.String).
 ```
-Examine and debug the expert script in the EQUELLA Admin Console.
-This is easier if you are able to reproduce the error in an EQUELLA contribution wizard.
+Examine and debug the expert script in the openEQUELLA Admin Console.
+This is easier if you are able to reproduce the error in an openEQUELLA contribution wizard.

-## Appendix B: EQUELLA WHERE Clause Syntax
+## Appendix B: openEQUELLA WHERE Clause Syntax

-An WHERE clause allows you to query on specific schema fields in EQUELLA that have been configured to be indexed for Power Searches.
-For those familiar with database queries, an EQUELLA WHERE clause is very similar to the WHERE clause of an SQL query.
+An WHERE clause allows you to query on specific schema fields in openEQUELLA that have been configured to be indexed for Power Searches.
+For those familiar with database queries, an openEQUELLA WHERE clause is very similar to the WHERE clause of an SQL query.

 ###  Simple WHERE Clause
 At a minimum, a WHERE Clause must start with a “WHERE” keyword and followed by an XPath, a comparison operator and, typically, a comparison value: